Roachns/Recruit-to-Riches/README.md

 * Do recruiting rankings accurately reflect the skill of a player and their likelyhood to be drafted to the NFL?
 * What towns and cities have the highest concentration of players rated in the 247sports composite?
 * What towns and cities have the highest concentration of players drafted to the NFL?
+* What collegiate programs are highest rated recruits attending?
 * Do recruits that signed with certain collegiate programs have a higher chance of being drafted?